madprops/airc/README.md

 `!admins [clear]`: Empty the admins array.

-This can only be performed by `owners`.
+These can only be performed by `owners`.

 ---